 As a community, our faith is lived-out in all aspects of school life.
-Each classroom has a Collective Worship Board which is updated half-termly with key dates for the diary, Gospel messages from each Sunday’s Mass and any feast days that are approaching.
-We also have an active Catholic Life group which is largely lead by our pupils and some, including myself, have achieved Faith in Action Bronze Awards.
-I am currently working towards the Silver Award.
+Each classroom has a Collective Worship Board which is updated half-termly with key dates for the diary, Gospel messages from each Sunday’s Mass and a key feast days that are approaching.

 Thanks to our highly committed staff, we have also been on several residentials to the Youth Village for retreats, Lindisfarne and Rome.
 These journeys have been really fun and have given us great memories.
 They have also been spiritually transformative and have provided us with many opportunities to reflect on the deeper questions we have in our own lives.